9

 What is a pet-immune motion sensor? +

 A pet-immune motion sensor uses PIR (passive infrared) technology configured to ignore heat signatures below a certain weight threshold — typically 40–80 lbs depending on the setting.
 It detects the larger heat profile of a human while filtering out smaller animals.
-Note: they are not foolproof — a large dog near the sensor can still trigger it.
+Note: they are not foolproof — a large dog very close to the sensor can still trigger it.

 Which security system has the best pet-immune motion sensors? +